StevenMayher/431-2021/labs/lab07/lab07.md

 ## Question 6 (10 points)

-Now, create `model6` by augmenting the model you fit in Question 5 to see if `sex` may also play a meaningful predictive role in a model for our outcome.
-Interpret whether the model’s quality of fit has improved, and and discuss what the addition of `sex` did to your estimates about the impact of the treatment groups on the outcome.
+Now, create `model6` by augmenting the model you fit in Question 5 to see if `partner` may also play a meaningful predictive role in a model for our outcome.
+Interpret whether the model’s quality of fit has improved, and and discuss what the addition of `partner` did to your estimates about the impact of the treatment groups on the outcome.

 ## Question 7 (15 points)

-Now, to create your final model (`model7`), instead of adjusting for `sex`, take into account the subject’s `age` as well as the baseline systolic blood pressure.
+Now, to create your final model (`model7`), instead of adjusting for `partner`, take into account the subject’s `age` as well as the baseline systolic blood pressure.

 Then build a comparison of the four models you’ve fit (in models